 Who hasn’t watched a sitcom and wondered how nice it would be to live in the main character’s shoes, have their job, friends, and above all, their apartment?
 However, by instigating this desire in viewers, television shows have also set unrealistic expectations regarding renting and living in big cities such as New York.

-To disprove these expectations, interior design studio Hovia made a list of popular sitcom apartments and calculated how much the characters living in them would have to pay for rent in 2022.
+To disprove these expectations, interior design studio Hovia listed popular sitcom apartments and calculated how much the living characters would have to pay for rent.

 Monica’s Apartment in ‘Friends’